-The renewed contribution of life expectancy to human development since 1990, largely restricted to the OECD, is associated with a second health transition which has led to mortality falling among the elderly as a result of better treatment of respiratory and cardiovascular disease and vision problems, helped by better health and nutrition in their childhood.99 The diffusion of new technologies has resulted in longer and healthier life years.100 The fact that the Rest has not participated so far in the second health transition, along with the AIDS-HIV pandemic in Sub Saharan Africa and the collapse of socialism in large areas of the world, help explain life expectancy's negative contribution to the Rest's catch up to the OECD during 1990-2010.
+The renewed contribution of life expectancy to human development since 1990, largely restricted to the OECD, is associated with a second health transition which has led to mortality falling among the elderly as a result of better treatment of respiratory and cardiovascular disease and vision problems, helped by better health and nutrition in their childhood.99 The diffusion of new technologies has resulted in longer and healthier life years.100 The fact that the Rest has not participated so far in the second health transition, along with the AIDS-HIV pandemic in Sub-Saharan Africa and the collapse of socialism in large areas of the world, help explain life expectancy's negative contribution to the Rest's catching-up with the OECD during the years 1990-2010.

-Conclusions
+V. Conclusions

-This paper presents a long run view of human development, defined with a capability measure of well-being, over the last one and a half centuries on the basis of a new augmented index that adds political and civil liberties to the UNDP's HDI conventional dimensions of longevity, education, and living standard.
+This article has presented a long-run view of human development, defined using a capability measure of well-being, over the last one-and-a-half centuries, on the basis of a new augmented index that adds political and civil liberties to the UNDP's conventional HDI dimensions of longevity, education, and living standards.

-World human development achieved substantial gains, especially over 1913-70, but substantial room for improvement still exists.
-Longevity has been the leading force behind long run progress in human development, even though its contribution weakened after 1970 once the epidemiological or health transition was exhausted.
+World human development achieved substantial gains, especially over the period 1913-70, but substantial room for improvement still remains.
+Longevity has been the leading force behind long-run progress in human development, even though its contribution weakened after 1970 once the epidemiological or health transition was exhausted.
 At this point, the lead passed to political and civil liberties.
 Advances in human development were unevenly spread.
 The absolute gap between the OECD and the Rest of the world deepened over time, but the gap fell in relative terms.
 This result compares favourably with the continuous growth in the income gap that is apparent until the end of the twentieth century.